microsoftgraph/microsoft-graph-docs-contrib/concepts/security-ediscovery-appauthsetup.md

 ## Related content

-Explore [Microsoft Graph tutorials](/graph/tutorials) to create basic applications that [access data in app-only](/graph/auth-v2-service) scenarios.
+Explore [Microsoft Graph tutorials](/graph/tutorials) to create basic applications that access data in app-only scenarios.
+For more information about app-only authentication, see [Get access without a user](/graph/auth-v2-service)

 For API testing on Postman, see [Use Postman with the Microsoft Graph API](/graph/use-postman).